 Actions Taken by the District Court

 It is important to note that this does not affect the rights to or deadlines concerning appeals.
 As a result, parties looking to appeal a decision must still meet any current deadlines and have a one-time only request for an extension of time to appeal under Appellate Rule 4(a)(5)(A).
 Additionally, the presiding judge may – for good cause, extend, shorten or revoke the Third Amended General Order’s 28-day extension.

 What Does that Mean for My Case?

-All hearings in civil matters scheduled to occur between March 17, 2020 and May 1, 2020 have been stricken and will be rescheduled by the presiding judge to a date on after June 1, 2020.
+All hearings in civil matters scheduled to occur between March 17, 2020 and May 29, 2020 have been stricken and will be rescheduled by the presiding judge to a date on after June 1, 2020.
 A party may request a telephonic hearing or settlement conference, so long as the request specifies the need for urgency, and that it is not a routine status hearings.
-In addition, since all deadlines have been extended by 49 days, a filing or discovery response that was due on March 17, 2020 is now due on May 1, 2020.
+In addition, since all deadlines have been extended by 77 days, a filing or discovery response that was due on March 17, 2020 is now due on May 29, 2020.
 If the new deadline falls on a weekend, it will be pushed to the following business day.
 The underlying litigation will, thus, continue.
 Judges may continue to enter orders in any case.

 HMB Legal Counsel will continue to provide updates as the situation evolves.
 The ongoing issues related to the spread of the Coronavirus (COVID-19) have had and will continue to have a significant impact on individuals, families, businesses and markets.
 Visit our collection of resources providing guidance during these fast-changing circumstances.
 Please reach out to your lead team member to answer specific questions.